MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/identity-access-policies.md

 <!---
 With Conditional Access, organizations can restrict access to approved (modern authentication capable) iOS and Android client apps with Intune app protection policies applied to them.
 Several conditional access policies are required, with each policy targeting all potential users.
 Details on creating these policies can be found in [Require app protection policy for cloud app access with Conditional Access](https://docs.microsoft.com/azure/active-directory/conditional-access/app-protection-based-conditional-access).

-1. Follow "Step 1: Configure an Azure AD Conditional Access policy for Office 365" in [Scenario 1: Office 365 apps require approved apps with app protection policies](https://docs.microsoft.com/azure/active-directory/conditional-access/app-protection-based-conditional-access#scenario-1-office-365-apps-require-approved-apps-with-app-protection-policies), which allows Outlook for iOS and Android, but blocks OAuth capable Exchange ActiveSync clients from connecting to Exchange Online.
+1. Follow "Step 1: Configure an Azure AD Conditional Access policy for Microsoft 365" in [Scenario 1: Microsoft 365 apps require approved apps with app protection policies](https://docs.microsoft.com/azure/active-directory/conditional-access/app-protection-based-conditional-access#scenario-1-office-365-apps-require-approved-apps-with-app-protection-policies), which allows Outlook for iOS and Android, but blocks OAuth capable Exchange ActiveSync clients from connecting to Exchange Online.

    > [!NOTE]
    > This policy ensures mobile users can access all Office endpoints using the applicable apps.